Regular Checks

 G. Spool up carefully on turntable to double-check gyro, adjust gain if badly out.

 H. Measure head speed on ground in idle up mode (80% to 90% throttle, 0 deg pitch).
-Take care.

 I. Look for vibrations or noises that might suggest imbalances.